machingclee/machingclee.github.io/static/media/189-aws-fargate.dcf58154.md

   [![](/assets/tech/189/image-3.png)](/assets/tech/189/image-3.png)

-- Fill in the destination port, since we have not created a task/service yet, we can leave everything unchanged and click **_create target group_**.
+- Fill in the destination port

   [![](/assets/tech/189/image-4.png)](/assets/tech/189/image-4.png)

+  since we have not created a task/service yet, we can leave everything unchanged and click **_create target group_**.

 - Associate this target group with our load balancer by creating a new listener: